surveyjs/survey-creator/docs/Survey-Builder-Overview.md

 ## Remove properties from SurveyJS Elements or hide them

-The most popular task is to remove or hide existing properties from the Survey Builder Editor.
+The most popular task is to remove or hide existing properties from the Survey Creator.

 There is a difference between removing and hiding.
 If you remove the property, then SurveyJS will not be able to restore it from JSON and save it back to JSON.
 SurveyJS will not have any information about it.
 You may still do it, if you know that you do not need this property.